gabrielaraujobarros2018-star/Lumen-Internal-Builds-Documentation/Milestones/M2/README.md

-# PalisadeOS M2 Goal
+# Lumen M2 - Goal

-in the Entire PalisadeOS's Journey, i've been using ChatGPT to code because i don't know code.
-So my goal is to, When i learn atleast begginner- and intermediate-level of C and C++, i rewrite most of PalisadeOS's code.
+in the Entire Lumen's Journey, i've been using ChatGPT to code because i don't know code, So my goal is to, When i learn atleast begginner- and intermediate-level of C and C++, i rewrite most of Lumen's code.

 I'm currently using Sololearn to learn C and C++. i Hope i can Learn so i can Make authentic code on PalisadeOS.